simulahmed2113/Lume/docs/10_current-implementation.md

 - Import one or more `.nc` G-code files into a simple **Project**.
 - Visualise the toolpaths in a 3D/2D **OpenGL viewer** with an XY grid and coloured axes (X = red, Y = green, Z = blue).
-- Show and edit the raw G-code in a **text editor** panel.
+- Show and edit the G-code in a **text editor** panel.
-- Maintain two-way sync between **viewer selection** and **editor line selection**.
+- Maintain one-way sync from **editor selection** to **viewer segment highlight**.
-- Run a basic **offline simulation** (no actual machine connection) that walks through the program line-by-line, shows a "tool head" marker, and colours already-visited paths.

-Advanced CNC features (auto-leveling, Z offset, resume from any line, probing, etc.) are planned but **not part of this snapshot**.
+Offline simulation, vertex picking, and other NC-Viewer-style features are intentionally **not implemented** in this snapshot; the focus is a small, robust foundation.

 ---